 comparing and contrasting

 determining character motive

 reflecting on reading

-the end of summer 2019, and it will have some extra features such as: both text-dependent and open-ended questions, a set of novel study task cards to be used as conversation or writing prompts, more graphic organizers and separate grammar worksheets (the Simple Past tense, adjectives, expressing possession, zero, first, second and third conditional sentences, modal auxiliary verbs, and degrees of comparison).
-If you love teaching The Strange Case of Dr. Jekyll and Mr. Hyde as much as I do and you need a practical resource, you may purchase my student-tested study guide here: Dr. Jekyll and Mr. Hyde Novel Study Guide with Answer Key
+features the following types of activities: text-dependent and open-ended questions, a set of novel study task cards to be used as conversation or writing prompts, graphic organizers and separate grammar worksheets (the Simple Past tense, adjectives, expressing possession, zero, first, second and third conditional sentences, modal auxiliary verbs, and degrees of comparison).
+If you love teaching The Strange Case of Dr. Jekyll and Mr. Hyde as much as I do, you might like to take a look at this classroom-tested unit here: Dr. Jekyll and Mr. Hyde Novel Study Guide with Answer Key.

-For years, I’ve been committed to developing effective reading strategies through the response process to improve my learners’ performance and, in my professional opinion, the most successful way of doing it is using direct instruction (modeling) and offering plenty of opportunities for your students to practice.
-If you need a quick study guide and practice worksheet to help your learners to familiarize themselves with the active reading model, you can download this free Active Reading Strategy Task Cards and Worksheets resource from my TpT store by clicking here.
+For years, I’ve been committed to developing and implementing effective reading strategies to improve my learners’ performance and, in my professional opinion, the most successful way of doing it is using direct instruction (modeling) and offering plenty of opportunities for your students to practice.
+If you need a quick study guide and practice worksheet to help your learners to become familiar with the active reading model, you can download this free Active Reading Strategy Task Cards and Worksheets resource from my TpT store by clicking here.